nmwsharp/polyscope-docs/cpp/source/features/screenshots.md

 ## Taking screenshots

 Polyscope includes simple functionality for saving screenshots of the UI to disk.
-The imGUI windows will be automatically hidden when taking a screenshot.
+The ImGUI windows will be automatically hidden when taking a screenshot.

 Screenshots can be taken manually by pressing the `[screenshot]` button in the options UI window, or programmatically using the functions below.
-Clicking the UI button is equivalent to calling `screenshot()` below, generating a numbered screenshot file in the current directory.
+Clicking the UI button is equivalent to calling `screenshot(false)` in the first form below, generating a numbered screenshot file in the current directory.

 ### Messages